This page contains knee pain self-help information, written by musculoskeletal physiotherapists.

-Here is a list of the main problems and concerns that we recommend you get checked out by a health professional before commencing self-management exercises.
+Please click below to expand relevant section; these sections outline some of the main issues that we would advise you get checked by a health professional before commencing self-management exercises.
 These are called Red Flags and may indicate a more serious problem that requires medical assessment.

 Symptoms That Are Present After Trauma